 The body of the parasympathetic preganglionic neurons is localized at the level of the brain stem and at the sacral segments of the spinal cord.
 For this reason, the parasympathetic system is divided into cranial and sacral parasympathetic regions.
-The body of the postganglionic neurons form ganglia included in the organ wall (intramural ganglia) or in its vicinity.
+The body of the postganglionic neurons form ganglia, most included in the organ wall (intramural ganglia) or in its vicinity.

 The fibers of the cranial parasympathetic region belong to the following cranial nerves: oculomotor (III), facial (VII), glossopharyngeal (IX) and vagus (X).
-The parasympathetic pathways in the cranial nerves are described in the "Cranial nervous system chapter".
+The parasympathetic pathways of the cranial nerves are described in the "Cranial nervous system chapter".

-The postganglionic parasympathetic neurons have a vasodilatory action on erectile tissues of the penis and clitoris.
-They are excitatory on smooth muscle and glands of the rectum and descending colon, and inhibitory on the internal anal sphincter.
+The postganglionic parasympathetic neurons have a vasodilatory action on erectile tissues of the penis and clitoris, they are excitatory on smooth muscle and glands of the rectum and descending colon, and inhibitory on the internal anal sphincter.
 Ejaculation is facilitated by reflex contractions of the urethral striated muscle.
 In turn, the postganglionic sympathetic fibers increase the tone of the neck of the urinary bladder (preventing the backflow of semen during ejaculation) and induce the emission of semen.

 Page 810 of "Miller's anatomy of the dog" by Evans, H. 3rd ed.